grodansparadis/vscp/src/vscp/common/vscp_client_mqtt.md

 ## getConfigAsJson

-Return the current configuartion as a sting on JSON format.
+Return the current configuration as a sting on JSON format.

 ```c++
 std::string vscpClientMqtt::getConfigAsJson(void)